 Information available to NRM indicates that federally and/or state protected species may be present on the property.
+Specifically, gopher tortoises can be found in areas of aquifer recharge soils.
 Prior to any plan, permit submittal, or development activity, including land clearing, the applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife Conservation Commission and/or U.S. Fish and Wildlife Service, as applicable.